- Employee Benefits

 Are Part-Time Employees Eligible for Sick Leave?

 In addition to the federal FMLA program, some states and municipalities may require mandatory sick leave benefits for part-time employees.
-For example, in the state of New York, employers are required to accrue 1 hour of sick leave for every 30 hours worked by an employee.
-In Michigan, eligible employees who work more than 25 hours per week are entitled to earn paid sick leave.
+For example, New York requires employers to provide one hour of paid sick leave for every 30 hours worked by an employee.
+In Michigan, eligible employees who work more than 25 hours per week are eligible to earn paid sick leave.
 As more states and cities enact sick leave laws, employers will need to understand how the rules apply to both full-time and part-time employees.

 Eligibility depends on the definition of a part-time employee under federal and individual state laws, your specific health insurance plan, your insurance carrier policies, and other factors.
-Check with your insurance carrier to see if they have any other requirements regarding minimum hours to qualify for health insurance.
-Often, the minimum hours to qualify for health insurance are 20 hours per week, but this may vary depending on aforementioned factors.
+While many insurers use a 20-hour weekly minimum as their baseline, requirements vary widely between providers.
+Your best course of action is to contact your insurance carrier directly to understand their specific requirements for health insurance for part-time employees and any flexibility they may offer.

 Do Part-Time Employees Get Holiday Pay?

-Federal wage and hour laws don't require that employees who work for private employers receive pay for holidays not worked.
-Employees who work on a holiday should be paid for the hours worked, including applicable overtime pay.
-State and local laws, and/or company policy may dictate whether full-time or part-time employees are paid a premium for working certain holidays or weekend days.
+Federal law doesn't require holiday pay for anyone, full-time or part-time, when they're not working.
+Part-time workers who actually work on holidays must be paid for those hours, including overtime rates when applicable, but premium holiday pay is entirely up to you.
+State and local laws, and/or company policy, may dictate whether full-time or part-time employees are paid a premium for working certain holidays or weekend days.

 Are Part-Time Employees Eligible for 401(k) Plans?